Fast effective and fun education at the click of a button.

 Homeschooling: it’s not that easy

 In the 2016/17 academic year, 300,000 children were part of the homeschooling surge.
 This number has almost doubled from the six years previously.
-More students than ever before are relying on parents or external agents to educate them, and yet the Government is offering less and less support for families that make the choice to home school their children.
-The decision to home school a student is not one taken lightly, it means pulling the student out of a system where they are guaranteed a certain amount of teaching hours and social interaction.
-Of course, sometimes the decision to home school a child is a direct result of these factors; for example, if the child is being bullied or the parent feels the school isn’t nurturing the pupil’s academic development as they see fit.
-With school places becoming more competitive and Government funding for schools seeing less and less money being poured into education, it’s only natural that some parents would seek to educate their children somewhat independently.
+More students than ever before are relying on parents or external agents to educate them.
+And yet, the Government is offering less and less support for families that make the choice to home school their children.
+The decision to homeschool a student is not one taken lightly.
+It means pulling the student out of a system where they are guaranteed a certain amount of teaching hours and social interaction.
+Of course, sometimes the decision to home school a child is a direct result of these factors.
+For example, if the child is being bullied or the parent feels the school isn’t nurturing the pupil’s academic development as they see fit.
+With school places becoming more competitive and government funding for schools seeing less and less money being poured into education, it’s only natural that some parents would seek to educate their children independently.

-And yet, despite all of this, those parents that still wish to follow the usual academic route of GCSE then A-Levels are finding themselves at a disadvantage; as the Government fails to allow a number of exam papers to be sat by private candidates.
-This relatively recent development has been a long time coming as the general power of the private candidate has been in decline.
-From our experience helping private candidates find exam centres, it’s near impossible to sit science GCSE, due to the practical component, or nearly any languages unless you have a special tutor or teacher to help you with the oral section.
-In fact the only way to sit exams in to take the iGCSE’s instead of the GCSE, this involves changing syllabus, options, books and text, all this after just having had the upheaval of leaving a school.
-Another area of assessment is the Pre-U (Cambridge assessed Pre-University examinations) introduced in 2008, you can not retake coursework or orals as a private candidate.
-So again most people have to switch to A-level, from the Pre-U, something most are not happy about.
+Despite all of this, those parents that still wish to follow the usual academic route of GCSE then A-Levels are finding themselves at a disadvantage; as the government fails to allow a number of exam papers to be sat by private candidates.
+This relatively recent development has been a long time coming, as the general power of the private candidate has been in decline.
+From our experience helping private candidates find exam centres, it’s nearly impossible to sit science GCSE, due to the practical component, or nearly any languages unless you have a special tutor or teacher to help you with the oral section.
+In fact, the only way to sit exams in to take the iGCSE’s instead of the GCSE.
+This involves changing syllabus, options, books and text, after just having had the upheaval of leaving a school.
+Another area of assessment is the Pre-U (Cambridge assessed Pre-University examinations) introduced in 2008.
+You cannot retake coursework or orals as a private candidate.
+Again, most people have to switch to A-level, from the Pre-U, something most are not happy about.

 Moreover, with the changing nature of the GCSE and A-Level curriculums, parents are finding it harder to access information to support their children’s homeschooling development.
 This runs parallel to private candidates hoping to retake as the opportunity to retake A-Levels and GCSEs are scaled back significantly, and often due to the overhaul of previous syllabi.